 I don’t have a picture of Mt.
 Tapyas because we climbed on top of it in the middle of the night after getting a kick of energy from Tanduay rum.
 Moreover, it is in the middle of Coron town and super famous – you can’t miss it.

 The only viewpoint we found in El Nido was on Matinloc Shrine island.
 The climb is of little effort but is on pointed rocks.
 The view is spectacular.

 When in Coron, the beaches can’t be accessed by just walking.
 The nearest beach is there is Cabo beach which is 30 minutes away from Coron town.
 Unlike other beaches of Coron, there’s no need to take a boat to reach Cabo beach.

 El Nido has more beaches than Coron.
 Just like Coron, the best beaches only be accessed by a boat or a long scooter ride.
 But El Nido wins points over Coron here because the main beach is just walking distance away from the main town area.

-This beach kind of reminded me of Railay’s beaches with limestone formations but was five times more crowded!
+El Nido’s main beach kind of reminded me of Railay’s beaches with limestone formations but was five times more crowded!
 Our recommendation – seven commandos beach, Talisay island beach, hidden beach and Matinloc Shrine beach.
+There is also Pandan beach, which is one of the best beaches in the Philippines.
 Oh and El Nido fans will hate me for saying this but I found Bohol‘s beaches to be much better than El Nido’s.